 Deepak Shenoy: Well, you are a direct Lexing platform for all practical purposes, because I think it’s like if I give you a portfolio, you’ve made an index out of that portfolio, give me back becktested returns.
 You’ll give me forward returns as well.

 Deepak Shenoy: And I can invest in it.
 I can SIP into it.
 It is similar to that.
 But you’re right.
-I mean, in the sense India does not have the ETF depth or even the index fund depth.
+In the sense India does not have the ETF depth or even the index fund depth.
 And, you know, even though there are 400 indexes there, probably about 25 index funds in comparison.
 I mean, just giving you a number.

 Deepak Shenoy: Precisely.

 Vasanth Kamath: That started changing at that time as well.
-So a lot of things went into our favor.
+So a lot of things went into our favour.
 But I think, you know, that’s where they said, OK, let’s take a call on this.
 Decided to partner and integrate and post that you know, the technical challenges started coming up because like you said, nobody really exposed this.
-If you look at the top leading brokers, all of them have different versions of their own backend or their order management systems or their RMS’.
+If you look at the top leading brokers, they all have different versions of their own backend or their order management systems or their RMS’.
 Nobody has a standard one.
-So either they built it themselves or they have changed the instance of what say, you know…
+So either they built it themselves or changed the instance of what say, you know…

 Deepak Shenoy: Omnesys?

-Deepak Shenoy: Oh so SEBI actually effectively approves each individual platform or NSE I suppose..
+Deepak Shenoy: Oh so SEBI actually effectively approves each platform or NSE I suppose..

 Anugrah Shrivastava: Yeah, the exchanges.

-Deepak Shenoy: Exchanges approved the platforms so that you can do some layer of automated investing, not automated.
+Deepak Shenoy: Exchanges approved the platforms to do some layer of automated investing, not automated.
 But I think this is more like you trigger the order.

 Anugrah Shrivastava: Not automated.
 Take, for example, whenever a broker launches a front end.
 So, brokers also have a front end and a back end, for example, in case of Zerodha Kite is a front end.
 Right.
 Their mobile app is a different frontend.
 And every time a broker launches a front end, it needs to be approved by the exchange.

-Anugrah Shrivastava: So what we do is we build a custom frontend for the broker, which gets approved for the broker by the exchange.
+Anugrah Shrivastava: We build a custom frontend for the broker, which gets approved for the broker by the exchange.
 Every time we go like with the broker.